typesafehub/conductr-cli/README.rst

 **Native**

+Ensure correct system requirement is used for each target platform.

+For MacOS:
+- OSX version ``10.11``: native executables built on ``10.11`` will be compatible with ``10.12``, but the reverse is not true.
+- Python version ``3.5``.

+For Linux:
+- Ubuntu version ``14.04.5 LTS``.
+- Python version ``3.4``.

+For Windows:
+- Windows 7
+- Python version ``3.5``.

-Pyinstaller version `3.2.1` or above is required.
+Pyinstaller version ``3.2.1`` or above is required.
 Please visit http://www.pyinstaller.org/ to obtain instructions on how to install it.

+Ensure the native executables are built from tagged release commit.

 To build native packages follow the form: